-The Attorney General is authorized to issue opinions only to state agencies and officials, the state legislature, county state's attorneys, certain city officials, water resource boards, soil conservation districts, health district boards, the Judicial Conduct Commission, and the Garrison Diversion Conservancy District.
+The Attorney General is authorized to issue opinions only to state agencies and officials, the state legislature, county state’s attorneys, certain city officials, water resource districts, soil conservation districts, health district boards, the Judicial Conduct Commission, and the Garrison Diversion Conservancy District.

 Some situations are unsuited for an Opinion.
 These include when the question presented:

 - is one of fact, rather than law;

 - involves the constitutionality of a statute;

 - concerns the internal operation or management of the judicial branch of government;

 - calls for interpreting a local ordinance or charter;

 - should be, or already has been, addressed by the political subdivision’s legal advisor;

 - involves matters regarding whether a criminal offense has occurred;

 is likely to be or presently is pending before a court or a court already has ruled on the issue; or